About Me#

 What do you do now?#

-I’m in my fourth year of my Ph.D program.
-My research focuses on how environmental factors (diet, pollutants, pathogens, etc.) impact gut microbiome stability and resilience to influence host health using the zebrafish model organism.
+I’m in my final year of my Ph.D program.
+My research focuses on how environmental factors (diet, pollutants, pathogens, climate change, etc.) impact gut microbiome stability and resilience to influence host health using the zebrafish model organism.

 What is this site for?#

-The goal of this site is to provide a central location to share my research and work experience, projects and blog.
+The goal of this site is to provide a central location to share my research and work experience.

 How can I contact you?#

-The best way to reach me is through email.
+The best way to reach me is through sielerjm (at) oregonstate (dot) edu.

 You can also find me here: